Add Components to Managed Packages

 To create and work with managed packages, use a Developer Edition organization and register a namespace prefix.
 A managed package includes your namespace prefix in the component names and prevents naming conflicts in an installer’s organization.

-A custom Lightning web component can’t reference a Lightning web component installed from a managed package.
+For a component to reference a Lightning web component installed from a managed package, Lightning Web Security (LWS) must be enabled in the subscriber's org.
 See Component Namespaces.

 AppExchange partners have two types of managed packages to choose from: second-generation managed packages (2GP) and first-generation managed packages (1GP).
 When working with managed packages, follow these guidelines.